davidmjiang/CodeGames/README.md

 ## Playing a game
 <details><summary><b>Show instructions</b></summary>
 Now that the game is defined, you're ready to play.
-Create a new ````GameClient````, passing in the name of the game.
+Create a new <b>GameClient</b>, passing in the name of the game.
 Add your players and start.

 ````
 GameClient cg = new GameClient("CodeGames");